-5.3 Interaction with Host Laboratory Management
+4.3 Interaction with Host Laboratory Management

 Line management within the two host laboratories (BNL and FNAL) provides support to the program in several ways, including management and infrastructure support.
 Management authorities for DOE and senior management of the laboratories are shown in Figure 2.
-The primary flow of communication regarding LQCD program matters between the DOE Federal Program Director and laboratory management is through the LQCD Program Office.
+The primary

-Figure 2: LQCD and Laboratory Management
+Figure 2: Communication flow between LQCD and Laboratory Computing Management

-6 COST AND SCHEDULE MANAGEMENT
+5 COST AND SCHEDULE MANAGEMENT